 This made me realize that there is no such thing as “the right time” – there is only now!

 Between March 2015 and March 2016, I enrolled in IIN’s March 2015 Health Coach course, I enrolled into the Launch Your Dreambook course, I continued writing my book and published it in December 2015.
 I graduated from IIN as a health coach in March 2016.

 While it might seem like madness to enroll in two courses while grieving and writing a book – those courses are what pulled me through a very challenging time.
 The timing was in fact… perfect!

 I’ll say it again – there is no such thing as the right time – there is only now.

-But… I am not practicing as a Health Coach.
+But… I am not a full-time Health Coach.
 Why you ask?

-Since graduating, I been approached by quite a few people asking me to be their Health Coach.
+Since graduating, I have been approached by many people asking me to be their Health Coach.
 Imagine that?!
 Potential clients approaching you with no marketing effort whatsoever!
-I have had to turn them down this year as I focus on the book, but (drum roll please), I will be opening my health coaching practice in February 2017.

 I can sum it up like this…